avenmia/AlohaBirdsGame/README.md

 ## Running the apk (Android)
 1. Clone the repo and open the AlohaBirdsGame.apk file in the **Builds** folder and launch it on your android device, the app should run successfully

+## Running the iOS Version in Developer Mode
+Connect your iPhone to the Mac computer.
+1. In Unity, enter your Lightship API key in Niantic Lightship SDK field located in Project Settings on Unity.
+2. Follow unity tutorial steps linked here for deploying and working with Xcode: [Unity Tutorial iOS Instructions](https://learn.unity.com/tutorial/deploy-your-project-to-ios-or-android?pathwayId=63e3a4c1edbc2a344bfe21d8&missionId=63f63a3bedbc2a663dc6ffde#633d41a7edbc2a4bb08558b8)

 Thank you for reviewing our project!. :hibiscus: